 Does the phone ever stop? (laughs) When you learn to wind up, you can do it!
 I may talk and get angry on one phone and to laugh on the other line.
 You must be able to change roles automatically, otherwise you will get crazy.
 But after eight o'clock I dedicate myself to the family.

-Azucena Sofocleous: And on weekends we are together, we go fishing, walks in nature, walk in the villages.
+Azucena Sofocleous: And on weekends we are together, we go fishing, walks in nature, walks in the villages.
 We really like Akamas.

 Those who know you, Mr Sophocleous, are talking about a man who, while being financially a more comfortable businessman, is at the same time one of the most popular types ...